Elias Díaz Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Elias Diaz and his .528 slugging percentage over his past 10 games, take on starter Clayton Kershaw and the Los Angeles Dodgers at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies, including Elias Diaz (.229 batting average in his past 10 games), take on starting pitcher Michael Grove and the Los Angeles Dodgers at Coors Field, Wednesday at 8:40 PM ET.

-He had a hitless performance in his most recent game (0-for-2 with an RBI) against the Angels.
+He had a hitless showing in his most recent game (0-for-3) against the Dodgers.

 Elias Díaz Game Info & Props vs. the Dodgers